Research-Trailer

 Premiere

-January 2013 at Fleetstreet Theater Hamburg, Residency Program
+January 2013 at Fleetstreet Theater Hamburg

 Tour

-National Theater Weimar (E.Werk) (edt. version), Juni 2013
+National Theater Weimar (E.Werk) (edt. version), June 2013

 Theater of Bremen (Outnow-Festival), Juli 2013